 It’s the holiday season and we’ve all got presents on the brain.
-Some gifts, however, don’t come from a store and can help us with one of the biggest purchases we’ll make in our lifetimes – a new home.
+Some gifts, however, don’t come from a store and can help us with one of the biggest purchases we’ll make in our lifetime – a new home.

 What Are Gift Funds